 Do you have a favourite part of Scotland?

 I have a few!
-I love Assynt for the mountains and the incredible beaches, the Moray Firth coastline for the fishing villages and huge skies, the food to be found on the East Neuk of Fife and the Isle of Islay – because I love whisky!
+I love living in the beautiful Kingdom of Fife particularly the food to be found on the East Neuk, I love Assynt for the mountains and the incredible beaches, the Moray Firth coastline for the fishing villages and huge skies, and the Isle of Islay – because I love whisky!

 Are you Scottish?